tstarrlab/SARSr-CoV_mAb-breadth_S2V29/README.md

 # Mutational antigenic profiling of a pan-sarbecovirus vaccine against diverse SARS-related coronaviruses

-Study and analysis by Will Foreman, Tyler Starr, and co-authors.
+Study and analysis by Will Foreman, Ashley Taylor, Tyler Starr, and co-authors.

 ## Summary of workflow and results
 For a summary of the workflow and links to key results files, [click here](results/summary/summary.md).